Results from the 2023 local elections are now available

-You could qualify for retail discount if your business is used for retail
+You could qualify for the retail discount if your business is a retail, hospitality or leisure property

-The Retail, Hospitality and Leisure Business Rates Relief Scheme will run only for 2022 to 2023.
-The scheme will provide eligible and occupied retail, hospitality and leisure properties with a 50% relief, up to a cash cap of £110,000 per business.
+The scheme will provide eligible occupied, retail, hospitality and leisure properties with a 75% relief, up to a cash cap limit of £110,000 per business.

 Properties that will benefit from this relief

 Examples of the types of properties entitled to the relief are listed below.

 Properties that will benefit from the relief will be occupied hereditaments (properties) that are wholly or mainly being used:

 - as shops, restaurants, cafes, drinking establishments, cinemas and live music venues

 - as hotels, guest and boarding premises and self-catering accommodation

 |A||art galleries where art is for sale or hire|

 furnishing shops or display rooms such as carpet shops, double glazing, garage doors